UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Transferring utilities is generally simpler, while a new setup may require a credit check and a deposit.

-However, if you are moving to a new region or buying your first home, you will likely need a completely new setup.
-This often involves a credit check and potentially a deposit.
-Renters usually just need to switch the account holder name, whereas if you need advice on how to transfer utilities when buying a house, you will need to coordinate closely with the closing date to avoid assuming the previous owner’s debts.
+If you are moving across state lines or buying your first property, you will likely need a completely new setup.
+Setting up utilities for the first time routinely involves a standard credit check and potentially a security deposit if your credit history with that specific utility type is limited.
+If you are exploring how to transfer utilities when buying a house, coordinate closely with your real estate agent to align the start dates with your official closing date, ensuring you never accidentally assume the previous owner’s debts.

 Infographic with a script and specific questions to ask utility providers when moving homes.

-Then, ask these questions:
+Following that introduction, always ask these specific questions:

 • “Do you charge a connection or disconnection fee for this move?”